 In the world of coffee, there’s a special secret called Peaberry coffee.
 Imagine a coffee cherry, and inside it, instead of two flat beans, there’s one round bean.
 These special round beans taste unique and are loved by coffee fans worldwide.
 But why are they so special, and how do they end up in your cup?

 Let’s take a journey into the world of Peaberry coffee.
 We’ll uncover where it comes from, what makes it different, and how it’s grown and made.
 After reading this article, you’ll understand why people who love coffee really appreciate the exclusive Peaberry coffee bean.

 So, get ready to explore the mystery of Peaberry coffee and find out why it’s a treasure for coffee lovers just like you!

 Peaberry vs. Regular Coffee Bean

-The final coffee bean when roasted doesn’t resemble a regular coffee bean, it has no flat sides and looks more like, ..well a pea, hence the name “Peaberry”.
+The final coffee bean when roasted doesn’t resemble a regular bean; it has no flat sides and looks more like, ..well a pea, hence the name “Peaberry”.

-Due to the distinct characteristics Peaberries roast slower than other beans from the same crop, so they have to be sorted and removed prior to roasting.
+Due to their distinct characteristics, Peaberries also roast slower than other regular beans from the same crop, so they have to be sorted by hand and removed prior to roasting, and then packaged separately.

 Where Does Peaberry Coffee Come From?